Robotic-Developer-Road/Rolling-Bonxai/README.md

 # Rolling-Bonxai
-**Rolling-Bonxai** is a C++ 17 implementation built atop Bonxai:https://github.com/facontidavide/Bonxai. **Rolling Bonxai** maintains a user defined local map that **rolls** with the robot.
+**Rolling-Bonxai** is a C++ 17 implementation built on Bonxai:https://github.com/facontidavide/Bonxai. **Rolling Bonxai** maintains a user defined local map that **rolls** with the robot.
 Unused parts of the maps are serialized and saved to disk and loaded when required.
 The underlying Bonxai library implements a compact hierarchical data structure that can store and manipulate volumetric data, discretized as Voxel Grids in a manner that is both **sparse** and **unbounded**.

 ## Motivation
 Bonxai is a lightweight Voxel Grid implementation, as seen from the benchmarks on the original repository.
 However, memory will still be a bottleneck as resource constrained robots (like drones) often have to map and navigate in very large areas.
-In these large areas, **the robot will not need other parts of the map besides some local area to do path planning/local planning**.
-Therefore, storing parts of the map in memory is wasteful, especially when considering other memory intensive tasks like running vision models.
+In these large areas, **the robot will likely not need other parts of the map besides some local area to do path planning/local planning**.
+Therefore, these storing unnecessary parts of the map in memory is wasteful, especially when considering other memory intensive tasks like running vision models.

 To this end, **Rolling Bonxai** implements a chunking system (like in games) comprising of *NxNxN* voxels each.
 Each chunk is a `Bonxai::OccupancyGrid` that can be loaded/created or offloaded depending on the robot's position.